iridescent-dev/iap-swift-lib/README.md

 The purchase process is generally a little bit more involving that people would expect.
 Why is it not just: purchase &rarr; on success unlock the feature?

 Several reasons:
-- in-app purchases can be initiated outside the app
+- In-app purchases can be initiated outside the app
-- in-app purchases can be deferred, pending parental approval
+- In-app purchases can be deferred, pending parental approval
 - Apple wants to be sure you delivered the product before charging the user

 That is why the process looks like so: